 Tip: check the timetable before you start your trip.

 Combine the Centovalli line with other scenic train routes

-An excellent option for those traveling from the Ticino region to get to either central Switzerland and the Jungfrau region or to the famous resort town of Zermatt and the Matterhorn.
+The Centovalli lines offers an excellent option for those traveling from the Ticino region to get to either Central Switzerland and the Jungfrau region, or to the famous resort town of Zermatt and the Matterhorn.